Blog Design: How to Design a Blog People Want to Read (2024)

 To use the CSS just add class=”nostyle” inside the <a> tag of the link as shown below:

-Nounderline In Css
+Nounderline In CSS

 The recommended color for links is blue because that has been the color that has been used since the early days of the internet.